sisonsco98/terraref/README.md

 `go run main.go -in (fileLocation) -out (fileLocation)`

+### Flags

--in specifies the path where the input .tfstate file is located.
+-in (fileLocation) specifies the path where the input .tfstate file is located.

 -out (fileLocation) specifies where you want the output file to be saved.